-Successful implementation of the Standard aims to lead to improved outcomes and experiences, and the provision of safer and more personalised care and services to those individuals who come within the Standard's scope.
+Successful implementation of the Standard aims to lead to improved outcomes and experiences and the provision of safer and more personalised care and services to individuals who come within the Standard's scope.

-5.2 What is accessible information
+5.2 What is Accessible Information

-Information that is accessible may be provided in printed and electronic formats, and through face-to-face and telephone communication.
+Information/communication that is accessible may be provided in printed and electronic formats, and through face-to-face, telephone and digital communication.
 It covers all areas of access to information including: